wireapp/wire-server/docs/src/developer/reference/user/registration.md

 }
 ```

-## Registration without pre-verification {#RefRegistrationNoPreverification}
+## Registration without pre-verification
+(RefRegistrationNoPreverification)=

 _NOTE: This flow is currently not used by any clients.
 At least this was the state on 2020-05-28_

-It is also possible to call `POST /register` without verifying the email address or phone number, in which case the account will have to be activated later by calling [`POST /activate`](activation.md#RefActivationSubmit).
+It is also possible to call `POST /register` without verifying the email address or phone number, in which case the account will have to be activated later by calling [`POST /activate`](RefActivationSubmit).
 Sample API request and response:

 ```
 POST /register